mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/auto-cleanup-settings/index.md

 After updating the settings, run `konvoy deploy addons` to apply the changes.

 <p class="message--note"><strong>NOTE: </strong>The Knative Controller automatically reloads configuration changes when the addon is updated.
-However, this doesn't trigger an automatic revision cleanup.
+However, this does not trigger an automatic revision cleanup.
 The cleanup will be performed upon the next service version deployment.</p>

 ### Example configurations
 If you only need to keep the latest revision of each model, the following settings can be used: